Estimated reading time: 5 minutes

 When you’re an electrician, your days are more than just work and wires, you will also need to communicate with your clients and co-workers.

-You want to communicate well with your customers, so you can provide the best customer service possible.
+You want to communicate well with your customers to provide the best customer service possible.
 Communication is also important in figuring out the problem.
 You need to be able to ask the right questions and listen to the answers to get to the root of the problem.

 You’ll also communicate regularly with the other employees at your company.
 You might receive communications from the administrative staff on the location and details of your next job.